The consequences of an iron deficiency

 In more severe cases, people who don’t consume sufficient amounts of this nutrient may pass out at any time of the day.
 They may also experience ringing in their ears or suffer from lipodystrophies.

-The rapid heartbeats that occur when you’re not exerting yourself or exercising can be consequences of iron deficiency.
+The rapid heartbeats that occur when you’re not exerting yourself or exercising can be consequences of iron deficiency in some cases:

-When your blood doesn’t circulate well, the cardiac system must work harder to pump it back to each organ.
-Tachycardia, arrhythmias, and even acute myocardial infarction may occur.
+- When your blood doesn’t circulate well, the cardiac system must work harder to pump it back to each organ.
+The variability of the heart rate could be due to this, according to this study carried out by the University Yuzunci Yil in Turkey.

 6. Fragile nails and hair loss